The Elder Scrolls told of their return.

 On April 15, 2013, Bethesda announced that there would be no further content for Skyrim, citing that they were moving forward with their next project, but that the game would continue to receive technical support.
 The Legendary Edition came out on June 4, 2013.
 It received one more release on September 10, 2013, bundled with the other four games in the series, for PC only.

-In addition, A teaser of the game appeared in the reveal trailer of Nintendo Switch, complete with trademark message, in October 2016.
+In addition, a teaser of the game appeared in the reveal trailer of Nintendo Switch, complete with trademark message, in October 2016.
 Both Nintendo and Bethesda confirmed that Skyrim will be headed for the Switch during the Switch presentation event in January 2017.
-It will feature amiibo support and motion controls.
 Like the Legendary Edition and Special Edition, the Switch port contains all three DLCs.
 The Switch version also includes some weapons and armor from The Legend of Zelda: Breath of the Wild.
-It was released on November 17, 2017.
+It was released on November 17, 2017, and features amiibo support and motion controls.

 At E3 2017, another PS4 version with virtual reality support was announced, titled Skyrim VR.
 It launched the same date as the Switch version, including all the DLC.

 The other factor contributing to Skyrim's long term popularity is its massive modding community.
-Skyrim is a strong contender for the title of Most Modded Game ever, and its community is still in full swing more than half a decade after release.
-At the Mod Nexus, the original version of Skyrim holds the crown for most mods produced, with a total of nearly 58 thousand mods. note For comparison, Oblivion clocks in second place at just around half of that.
+Skyrim is a strong contender for the title of Most Modded Game ever, and its community is still in full swing nearly a decade after release.
+At the Mod Nexus, the original version of Skyrim holds the crown for most mods produced, with a total of nearly 64 thousand mods. note For comparison, Fallout 4 clocks in second place at just around half of that.
 There are whole YouTube channels that have been extremely successful that are solely devoted to showcasing Skyrim mods.
 The release of the Special Edition, particularly with it being in a far more stable 64 bitnote gave the modding community a definite shot in the arm, allowing mods to become even more ambitious.
 A list of troper-recommended mods has been added here.

 The following mods have their own pages: